contiguity/cli/man/contiguity.1.md

 # NAME

-**contiguity** - command-line interface to interact with Contiguity’s API
+**contiguity** - command-line interface to interact with Contiguity's API

 # SYNOPSIS